 Just as with the Icom

-IC-R30 hand held receiver, it lacks DMR and Yaesu Fusion decoding.
+IC-R30 hand held receiver (N9EWO's review available here), it lacks DMR and Yaesu Fusion decoding.
 WFM mode is fully operational in the 902

 to 928 MHz range.